henriforss/js-fetch/README.md

 Trying out fetch for getting image- and text-files.
+Normal and async/await.